NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### Semantic triples

-Semantic annotations follow the RDF data model and use semantic triples to make statements about a resource.
+Semantic annotations follow the RDF data model and use a *triple structure* to make statements about a resource.
 A semantic triple is composed of three parts: a **subject**, an **object property or data property (predicate)**, and an **object**.